mmbman/Katagiri/jewel-mirror-awareness.md

 ## Commentary by Dainin Katagiri Roshi

-Transcribed by Earl Broadbent
 Edited by Jeffrey Broadbent
+Transcribed by Earl Boebert (or Broadbent?)
 Reformatted by Kikan Michael Howard

 This document is drawn from a series of nine dharma talks given by Dainin Katagiri Roshi from November 7, 1983 to January 1, 1984.